Workplace

 Offer them a companiion

-Whilst a companiion can provide childcare if needed, they can also assist with household chores such as tidying, laundry and cleaning.
+Whilst a companion can provide childcare if needed, they can also assist with household chores such as tidying, laundry and cleaning.
 They can help with meal prepping and are even available on an ad-hoc basis for errands such as food shopping, picking up a prescription or popping in to check on an older relative.
-Find out more about our family-friendly employee benefits programme that can help new mums, and your other employees, today.

 Want to find out more about how we can help new mums and other employees in your business?
-Book a companiions demo today and find out more about our employee benefits.
+Book a call with us today!